Choumiko/Foreman/README.md

 ---
 1.1.2

+ - clicking the load button on a stored book with an empty cursor now loads the book into a book with enough empty blueprints in the inventory/toolbar
+ - added option to overwrite blueprint books when clicking load with an empty cursor, defaults to false
+ - The "load to cursor" and "close gui after loading to cursor" settings now also apply for blueprint books
  - mirroring blueprints now also mirrors tiles
  - fixed error when replacing rails in a blueprint
  - fixed wrong filename being printed when exporting blueprints